SimphiweTebe/ecommerce-microservice-node-redis/README.md

 # Microservice with Express and Redis

-E-commerce micro-services that takes orders requests and payment processing.
+E-commerce application that takes orders from API requests and processes payment.
 Built with Node server (Express) and Redis pub/sub pattern.

 ## Running the project